shravyavorugallu/Secure-network-design/README.md

-# Secure-network-design
+# Secure Network Design

+This project consists of two tasks that focus on network security.
+The first task is about designing a secure network diagram that represents a secure network environment, while the second task involves writing a concise article about a recent security event.
+Both tasks aim to improve your understanding of network security, help you visualize security implementations, and enhance your communication skills for a broad audience.

+---

-Task 1: Secure Network Diagram
+## Task 1: Secure Network Diagram

-Objective:
+### Objective:
-● Proficiency with visualizing the flow of network information ● Understand the role of network devices and the role they play in a secure network ● Demonstrating defense in depth
+- Gain proficiency in visualizing the flow of network information.
+- Understand the role of network devices and their contributions to securing the network.
+- Demonstrate defense-in-depth techniques.

-Scenario:
+### Scenario:
-You work for a small or mid-sized company and recently assumed the role of Network Security Engineer.
-The company recognizes that it has deprioritized security in the past and understands that it should be part of the business and not an add-on.
-You are the first part of this change, thus the sole IT Security specialist.
-You have decided to first start with secure networking; but you need to understand the network before you can implement solutions.
-So, you’ve decided to map out the network and add components that you think would be beneficial to achieving security on the network.
-You’ll use this logical diagram to help build your proposal to procure equipment or recommend configuration changes, so put your best foot forward.
-Remember that your boss and/or other stakeholders may not be as technically savvy as you, so how you relay information to them is important.
+As a Network Security Engineer at a small or mid-sized company, you have been tasked with improving the company’s network security.
+The company has acknowledged that security was previously deprioritized, and now it is your responsibility to implement solutions that will protect the company's network.
+To start, you need to understand the network and design a secure network that will help achieve the desired security posture.

-Deliverable:
+### Deliverable:
-A secure network diagram.
-Your diagram should detail network devices, information flow, and secure configurations (i.e. if your on-premise network allows users to remote in via a virtual private network, notate any secure configurations that you’ve implemented, such as remote connections only allowed via multi-factor authentication).
-You can include security configurations on the diagram itself, or in a separate document.
+a **secure network diagram** that includes the following:

+- **Network Devices**: Include all the devices used in the network (e.g., routers, firewalls, switches, access points, etc.).
+- **Information Flow**: Illustrate how data moves through the network, ensuring you highlight secure paths and secure configurations.
+- **Security Configurations**: Notate any secure configurations you've implemented, such as:
+  - Multi-factor authentication (MFA) for remote access.
+  - VPNs for secure remote connections.
+  - Firewalls for controlling traffic.
+  - Intrusion Detection Systems (IDS) for monitoring network activity.
+  - Segmentation of the network to separate sensitive data.
+  - Any other security technologies or best practices.

+### Key Points to Consider:
+- **Defense-in-depth**: Diagram demonstrates multiple layers of security, where each layer adds an additional barrier against potential attacks.

+### Tools:
+- You can use any diagramming tool (e.g., Microsoft Visio, Lucidchart, draw.io) to create your secure network diagram.

+---

-Task 2: Recent Security Event Article
+## Task 2: Recent Security Event Article

-Article should be short, concise, thoughtful, and well-written.
-Imagine a broad audience (a general technical audience).
-Your goal should be to write an article to help this audience learn about and understand the computer security field and how it fits into the broader context.
-Your article should: (1) summarize the recent security event; (2) discuss why the current event arose; (3) reflect on what could have been done different prior to the event arising (to perhaps prevent, deter, or change the consequences of the event ); (4) describe the broader issues surrounding the event (e.g., ethical issues, societal issues); (5) propose potential responses to contain the event by different actors (e.g., public, policymakers, corporations or media).
-Note - There is no minimum/maximum word limit.
-The article should cover above mentioned points.
+### Objective:
+- A short, concise, and thoughtful article on a recent security event.
+- Communicating the significance of the event to a general technical audience.

+### Key Points Addressed:
+1. **Summary of the Security Event**: Provided a clear and concise summary of the event, including the nature of the breach or attack.
+2. **Root Cause**: Discussed the underlying factors that led to the security event.
+This could include technical vulnerabilities, human error, or organizational shortcomings.
+3. **Preventative Measures**: Reflected on what could have been done differently to prevent the event.
+Consider early detection, better security practices, or more robust systems.
+4. **Broader Issues**: Explored the ethical and societal implications of the event.
+For example, how did it affect users, and what are the consequences for privacy and trust?
+5. **Potential Responses**: Proposed actions that could help mitigate the event, such as policy changes, corporate responsibility, or public awareness campaigns.

+## Deliverables:

+1. **Secure Network Diagram**: A diagram that visualizes the network, its devices, and secure configurations.
+2. **Recent Security Event Article**: A well-written article that discusses a recent security event, its causes, and potential responses.

+---